Hostinger vs Raff: Pricing, Performance, and VPS Fit

 - Storage architecture — Raff supports snapshots and live migration on distributed block storage; Hostinger's local NVMe is lower-latency at QD1 but host-pinned with no live migration.

-- Geographic and template breadth — Hostinger operates VPS data centers across four continents with a large application-template catalog and 30-day money-back guarantee; Raff is US East only with a smaller, infrastructure-aligned template set and 14-day guarantee.
 If your workload is disk-IOPS-bound, you need a non-US-East region today, or you want a templated VPS workflow with hosting-style conveniences, Hostinger is the right answer.
-If your workload is CPU- or memory-bound, your egress matters, or you want infrastructure primitives — unmetered bandwidth, distributed storage with snapshots, private cloud networks, Terraform-managed infrastructure — Raff is the wiser pick.
+If your workload is CPU- or memory-bound, your egress matters, or you want infrastructure primitives — unmetered bandwidth, distributed storage with snapshots, private cloud networks, Terraform-managed infrastructure, and S3-compatible object storage — Raff is the wiser pick.
 Most production web and API workloads fall in the second category.

 Verified rating: Raff Technologies is rated 4.5/5 across 14 reviews on Trustpilot, with 10,000+ production VMs running on the platform from Vint Hill, Virginia.